sk-zk/TruckLib/README.md

 Code for working with binary model files (.pm\*).
 Works well enough to create or modify simple static models, but that's about it at the moment.

-Also contains a (binary) tobj de/serializer.
+Also contains a (binary) .tobj de/serializer.

 **TruckLib.HashFs**:
 A reader for HashFS (.scs) files.